MdNaeemurRahman/PrivateGpt/README.md

+Note: THis is an example taken from Ollam example (https://github.com/ollama/ollama)

-# PrivateGPT with Llama 2 uncensored
+# Example of PrivateGPT with Llama 2 using Ollama

 https://github.com/jmorganca/ollama/assets/3325447/20cf8ec6-ff25-42c6-bdd8-9be594e3ce1b